Training Programs Provided by BPDA

 In conjunction with NLADA, BPDA-certified Anti-racism Trainers provided co-facilitation assistance to defenders at the Connecticut Division of Public Defender Services (CT DPDS) in their 8-week-long challenging bias program, where participants met every other week along with asynchronous learning, to learn ways to challenge bias in their working and personal lives.

 Sponsored by: National Legal Aid & Defender Association (NLADA), the National Alliance of Indigent Defense Educators (NAIDE), Black Public Defender Association (BPDA)

 This program is specifically designed for new and experienced trainers as well as managers and upcoming leaders responsible for planning and providing training in their organizations.
 This program is conducted by a team of training professionals from a variety of perspectives and cultures, representing different regions of the country and with experience in training within statewide, county, and nonprofit systems.
 The faculty includes BPDA-certified Anti-racism Trainers.

-Learn how to deliver engaging and effective training using the latest concepts in adult learning methods, all through a race-equity lens.
+This track is for defender and public interest trainers Learn how to deliver engaging and effective training using the latest concepts in adult learning methods, all through a race-equity lens.